The Applicant

 Lauren "Two weeks for a number you should already have?"

-Lauren "I'll wait two weeks.
-But Diana.the fact that it takes two weeks to tell me the pay range for my own job title tells me something about how this company thinks about pay.
+Lauren "I'll wait.
+But the fact that it takes two weeks tells me how this company thinks about pay.
 And it's not great."

 +1 Compliance